fusioncharts/dev_centre_docs/getting-started/vue/your-first-map-using-vuejs.md

 6. Include the FusionCharts theme file to apply the style to the charts.

-7. Include the `ExcelExport` module to export chart data in XLSX format.

-8. Register the `VueFusionCharts` component
+7. Register the `VueFusionCharts` component

-9. Store the map configurations in a JSON object.
+8. Store the map configurations in a JSON object.
 In this JSON object:

    - Set the map type as `world`.
 Each map is represented with a unique chart alias.
 For World Map, the alias is `world`.
 Find the complete list of maps with their respective alias [here](https://www.fusioncharts.com/dev/map-guide/list-of-maps).
    - Set the width and height (in pixels).